emulsify-ds/documentation/style-guide-usage/documenting-components.md

 `<StorybookComponent id="button--emoji" />`

-The `id` for your component is the ID that Storybook uses to identify the component in their iframe, which follows this convention: `COMPONENT_DIRECTORY--COMPONTENT_NAME` \(you can find this in the Storybook URL of your component\).
+The `id` for your component is the ID that Storybook uses to identify the component in their iframe, which follows this convention: `COMPONENT_DIRECTORY--COMPONENT_NAME` \(you can find this in the Storybook URL of your component\).
 Put in the correct ID and you will see your live component show in your documentation!
 See the `example` components directory for usage ideas.
 Also, there is a height prop that you can configure to increase the height of the iframe depending on the nature of the component \(e.g., `<StorybookComponent id="button--emoji" height="100px" />`\).

 **Displaying Components - Component Code**